Bluefin Tuna in size XXL - fulfill your dream of the fish of a lifetime! Not just for experienced Big Game anglers.

 This inevitably raises the question of why the Tuna population is so huge here.
-Apart from the local conditions, this is particularly due to the very strictly regulated fishing.
+Apart from the local conditions, this is particularly due to the very strictly regulated fishing travel in CANADA.
 In addition, even the professional fishermen are only allowed to catch the Tuna with their fishing rods.
 So no nets or longlines.
 Lucky for us anglers!

 By the way – since the water is relatively shallow, you can fish for other types of fish with light equipment.
 There are tons of cod, coalfish, mackerel and sea scorpions.
 Certainly rather small fish, but they can contribute to the pleasant pastime until the really big one bites.
 We recommend taking a light travel rod with you.

 As is common in the Big Game internationally, the catch belongs to the boat.
 The local extraction of Tuna is subject to a complicated quota system that changes from year to year.
 This means that it is up to the skipper which fish can be retained and which may be released.
 If a larger fish is retained, there is still so much usable meat left over when the fish (head and tail area of the fish) are cut (this is not uncommon a few kilos), which the angler can keep for his own consumption.
 Cod and mackerel can of course be taken at will.
 If very large fish are landed, the skipper may first stop fishing in order to immediately bring the fish to the landing station in the port.
 This is of immense importance for the quality of the meat.
 Since the way back to the port is only a short one, you can continue fishing afterwards.